 And then there’s Marya Stark under her own name, with the album Lineage, about whom I earlier wrote: ‘Marya is not only a songwriter, but a mentor in the art of voice and archetypal embodiment.
 I absolutely love her beautiful voice and the lyrics she sings.’

 I’d like to add now that Lineage is very repetitive, so you have to be in the mood for that.
-And you may be stuck with the words and rhythms for a long time after you turned the songs off.
+And you may be stuck with the words and rhythms for a long time after the songs have ended.
 Just so you know!
 I personally have listened to it over and over for a period of time.
 I’d say the repetitiveness makes the music really circular – that’s a funny way to look at it.

 In 2020 she released the album Sapphire, which I haven’t listened to very intently yet, so that’s still something to discover!

 Peia‘s bio reads: ‘Peia Luzzi is a song collector & writer, drawing inspiration from her ancestral roots of Celtic and Old World European music, and folklore.
 With a soaring soprano voice, she dances nimbly between Child Ballads and 17th C. Gaelic laments, to Waulking Songs from Scotland, and old Bulgarian mountain wails.
 Her timeless originals speak to the heart of the human condition.‘

 Currently my favorite is Blessed We Are: ‘remember why you came here, remember your life is sacred‘.
 This song alone is worth the mention here.

 Rising Appalachia consists of sisters Leah and Chloe Smith, and they ‘have merged multiple global music influences with their own southern roots to create the inviting new folk album, Leylines.
 Remarkably the band has built its legion of listeners independently — a self-made success story that has led to major festival appearances and sold-out shows at venues across the country.‘ (You may continue reading here!)